-Se ense Perception
+Sense Perception

-ORAL VALUES, MORAL NWS, MORAL OBLIGATIONS
+MORAL VALUES, MORAL LAWS, MORAL OBLIGATIONS

-• Inference to the best
+Inference to the best

-here do laws come from?
-Who at
+Where do laws come from?
+What best explains them?

-• Personal
+- Personal

-• Authority
+- Authority

-• Oughtness
+- Oughtness

-• Objective
+- Objective

-Non-Physical
+- Non-Physical

-"When in the course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the laws of nature and of nature's god entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation."
+"When in the Course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature's God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation."

-The Preamble of the Declaration of Independence
+The Preamble to the Declaration of Independence

 "How does one determine whether a law is just or unjust?
-A just law is a man-made code that squares with the moral law or the law of god.
+A just law is a man-made code that squares with the moral law or the law of God.
 An unjust law is a code that is out of harmony with the moral law.
 To put it in the terms of St. Thomas Aquinas: an unjust law is a human law that is not rooted in eternal law and natural law."

-Martin Luther King Jr. / Letter from Birmingham Jail
+Martin Luther King Jr. | Letter from Birmingham Jail

+Natural Law...

-Natural Law written in t especially i ---- people thro faculties - and known to all bugh their naturalscience-even divine" Made in the in iage of God the birds in the livestock and a animals, and a creatures that ground."
-So Go mankind in his r image, in our at they may sh in the sea and e sky, over the all the wild ever all the move along the od created own image, in God he created to them.
-For si nas made it plain nas made it plain nce the creation of the world God's invisible divine nature-have been
+"The order written in the world and especially in human and known to all people through their natural faculties and/or conscience-even part from the divine ."

+Made in the Image of God

+Then God said, "Let us make mankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals, and over all the creatures that move along the ground."
+So God created mankind in his own image, in the image of God he created them, male and female he created them.
-clearly seen, being understood

-from what has been made, so

-that men are without excuse.
-(NIV) -

-"For when Gentiles who do not

-have the law do instinctively

-the things of the law, these, not

-having the law, are a law to

-themselves, in that they show

-the work of the law written in

-their hearts, their conscience

-bearing witness and their

-thoughts alternately accusing or else defending them"

-or else defending them
+Since what may be known about God is plain to them, because God has made it plain to them.
+For since the creation of the world God's invisible qualities-his eternal power and divine nature have been clearly seen, being understood from what has been made, so that men are without excuse.

+"For when Gentiles who do not have the law do instinctively the things of the law, these, not having the law, are a law to themselves, in that they show the work of the law written in their hearts, their conscience bearing witness and their thoughts alternately accusing or else defending them..."

-"The Law Written on Our )
+"The Law Written on Our Hearts"

-Hearts"

-"It is more reasonable to

-believe such elemental things

-[like wife-beating and child

-abuse] to be evil than to

-believe any skeptical theory

-that tells us we cannot know or r ,

-these things to be evil I firmly b

-and right and that anyone who

-have probed deeply enough into the grounds of his moral

-beliefs." a Without Cod by Kai Nielson
+"It is more reasonable to believe such elemental things [like wifebeating and child abuse] to be evil than to believe any skeptical theory that tells us we cannot know or reasonably believe any of these things to be evil ...
+I firmly believe that this is bedrock and right and that anyone who does not believe it cannot have probed deeply enough into the grounds of his moral beliefs."

-s Without God by Kai Nielser York: Prometheus Books, 1990, 10-11
+Ethics Without God by Kai Nielsen New York: Prometheus Books, 1990, 10-11

 Fallen & Sinful

-• "n

-(NIV) -- -------

-The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness, since what may be known about God is plain to them."
+The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness, since what may be know about God is plain to them."